nqnm/Colorful/README.md

   <img src="media/gifs/polybars.gif" alt="polybars" />
 </p>

-> Note: The color of these bars are dynamic and the colors change according to the wallpaper.
+Note: The color of these bars is dynamic and the colors change according to the wallpaper.

 **1. colorblocks bar (default)**: